npatta01/web-deep-learning-classifier/docs/1_training.md

 ## Output from the Deep Learning Model
 The output of the deep learning model is a file with weights.
 The file is called `model.pth` (or `final.pth`) which is stored under "releases" area of the repository because of its size:  https://github.com/npatta01/food-classifier/releases

+The `model.pth` file may be too large to be included the commit.
+Options for dealing with that:
+1. Store the model on google drive.
+2. Store the model on GitHub releases.
+3. Store the model on bucket in the cloud.

 ### Upload model to GitHub repo
 If you train the model as in this repo, the model is saved to the `models` folder.
 If not, you can ownload the `final.pth` to your local computer.